absallam1999/absallam1999/README.md

 Full-Stack Web Developer for more than 3 years experience with a wide range of software tools and programming languages ..

 - 🎓 Bachelor's Degree in Computer Science
-- 🌱 Freelancer Web Developer at Khamsat.com [2018 - 2019]
+- 🌱 Freelancer Web Developer at Khamsat.com [2019]
-- 📂 I’m looking to collaborate on web projects
+- 📂 Looking to collaborate on web projects
-- 📫 How to reach me: absallam1999@gmail.com
+- 📫 Reach me at: absallam1999@gmail.com
-- 😄 Pronouns: He / His
-- ⚡ Fun fact: Love music very much, but love coding more
+- ⚡ Fun fact: Love music so much, but love coding more